chebfun/chebsite/docs/functions/chebfun/any.md

 ---
-title: """any"""
+title: "any"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """any"""
+function_name: "any"
-snippet: """True if any value of a CHEBFUN is nonzero.
-ANY ignores entries that are"""
+snippet: "True if any value of a CHEBFUN is nonzero.
+ANY ignores entries that are"
-qualifiers: """"""
+qualifiers: ""
-return_type: """a"""
+return_type: "a"
-arguments: """(f, dim)"""
+arguments: "(f, dim)"
 ---

- ANY   True if any value of a CHEBFUN is nonzero.
+<pre class="help-text"> ANY   True if any value of a CHEBFUN is nonzero.
 ANY ignores entries that are
        NaN (Not a Number).
     ANY(X, DIM), where X is an array-valued CHEBFUN, works down the dimension DIM.
 If DIM is the CHEBFUN (continuous) dimension, then ANY returns a